The Old Cataract

 Today the Nile and the use of the water is once again foremost in regional politics.
 Upstream Ethiopia is daming the river for power and tensions are high and agreements difficult to reach as both countries plus The Sudan depend on the Nile – but none more so than Egypt’s 100 million who nearly all live within a few miles of the river or its delta tribuatries.

 To the south is desert on the way to the Sudan.
-Nowadays Sudan is an independent country but once upon a time it was a part of Egypt and Aswan was a staging post en route.
+Nowadays Sudan is an independent country.
+Once upon a time it was a part of Egypt and Aswan was a staging post en route.
 Today in this world of boundaries, those venturing south are mostly going to Abu Simbel or Lake Nasser and not many to Khartoun.

 Go west and there is nothing but The Sahara for miles and miles.
-The Sahara begins right on the edge of the Nile and if you venture to the west side, to the Tombs of Nobles you are stepping into that magnificent desert.
+The Sahara begins right on the edge of the Nile.
+If you venture to the west side, to the Tombs of Nobles you are stepping into that magnificent desert.

 Behind the town, set mostly on the eastern bank is more desert.
 The primary road and rail routes parallel the Nile coming from the north with Luxor being a 3-4 hour drive.

 Sometimes the sheer beauty of Aswans location overwhelms the importance of its place in Ancient Egypt.